openorch/openorch/docs-source/docs/built-in-services/dynamic-svc.md

 ### Permission Model

-The Dynamic Svc has a permission model with the following goals:
+The Data Svc has a permission model with the following goals:

 - Be simple & easy to understand
 - Be as versatile as possible while being simple